 Yellowstone’s first rangers, which included veterans of Army service in the park, became responsible for Yellowstone in 1918.
 The park’s first superintendent under the new National Park Service was Horace M. Albright, who served simultaneously as assistant to Stephen T. Mather, Director of the National Park Service.
 Albright established a management framework that guided administration of Yellowstone for decades.

 Almost as soon as the park was established, people began suggesting that the boundaries be revised to conform more closely to natural topographic features, such as the ridgeline of the Absaroka Range along the east boundary.
-Although these people had the ear of influential politicians, so did their opponents—which at one time also included the United States Forest Service.
-Eventually a compromise was reached and in 1929, President Hoover signed the first bill changing the park’s boundaries: The northwest corner now included a significant area of petrified trees; the northeast corner was defined by the watershed of Pebble Creek; the eastern boundary included the headwaters of the Lamar River and part of the watershed of the Yellowstone River.
+Although these people had the ear of influential politicians, so did their opponents— which at one time included the United States Forest Service.
+Eventually a compromise was reached, and, in 1929, President Hoover signed the first bill changing the park’s boundaries: The northwest corner now included a significant area of petrified trees; the northeast corner was defined by the watershed of Pebble Creek; the eastern boundary included the headwaters of the Lamar River and part of the watershed of the Yellowstone River.
 (The Yellowstone’s headwaters remain outside the park in Bridger-Teton National Forest.)

 In 1932, President Hoover issued an executive order that added more than 7,000 acres between the north boundary and the Yellowstone River, west of Gardiner.
 These lands provided winter range for elk and other ungulates.